 Pioneer was represented by a team of attorneys from McKool Smith and Morrison & Foerster, LLP.
-The McKool Smith attorneys included firm principals Sam Baxter and Rosemary Snider.
+The McKool Smith attorneys included firm principal Sam Baxter.

 “We are very pleased with the jury’s finding,” says Mr. Baxter of McKool Smith.
 “This was a complicated case and we were fortunate to have jurors that closely examined the facts before reaching their verdict.”

 In the lawsuit, Pioneer Corp. v.
 Samsung SDI Co.
 Ltd., et al., 2:06-cv-00384, attorneys for Pioneer alleged that Samsung willfully infringed two Pioneer patents covering plasma display technology, U.S. Patent Numbers 5,182,489 and 5,640,068.